Today's Tuesday • 12 mins read

 What To Do If You Are The Toxic Friend

-- Make them feel comfortable with you and show them they are wanted in your life.
+- Do I make them feel comfortable and show them they are wanted in my life?

-- Make plans for adventures and fun times together without forcing your decisions on them.
+- Do I plan adventures and fun times together without forcing my decisions on them?

-- Maintain relationship boundaries.
-Do not force them to reveal or do things they don’t want to.
+- Do I respect their boundaries and avoid pressuring them to reveal or do things they don’t want?

 It is also a type of bias in which a person believes that when they are with their friends, they are not their true selves with them.
 Rather, they are busy being someone else.